isadenghien/audiovis/README.md

 general audio visual stimulus presentation with expyriment

-audiovis.py plays audio or visual stimuli listed in csv files
+audiovis.py plays audio or visual stimuli listed in csv files passed as command line arguments (several csv files can be listed: they will simply be merged)

 Each csv file must contain 3 columns: